andrewgodwin/channels-examples/databinding/README.rst

     python manage.py createsuperuser

-Then, log into http://localhost:8000/admin/ and make a new Liveblog object.
+Then, log into http://localhost:8000/admin/ and make some new Integer Values.

-Open a new window, go to http://localhost:8000/, and click on your new liveblog to see its posts page.
+Open several new windows, point them all to http://localhost:8000/, and move the sliders and see how the others update in real time as you change the values.

-Now, in the admin, make some new Posts against your blog, and watch them appear in your new window.
-Edit them, and they'll update themselves live on the page too.
+Edit the values through the admin view, and see how the sliders update to match as soon as you hit save.

 Suggested Exercises